HubbeKing/Hubbot_Twisted/README.md

 Because of Twisted, Windows users will most likely need to install the Microsoft Visual C++ Compiler for Python 2.7 (http://www.microsoft.com/en-us/download/details.aspx?id=44266)

+NOTE:
+    Because of SIGALRM usage in the timeout utility, some of Hubbot's modules will only function on linux.

 Please be aware that the default behaviour of Hubbot is to load all existing modules on startup.
 This can be changed in the config file.